Kometa-Team/Kometa/docs/config/schedule.md

     ???+ example "Example"

         Below is an example of a collection which has been scheduled to run on a Sunday.
-In this scenario, if you run PMM on a Monday, this collection will be skipped but any other collections which do not have a scheduled defined will be run.
+In this scenario, if you run Kometa on a Monday, this collection will be skipped but any other collections which do not have a scheduled defined will be run.

         ```yaml